The George M. O’Brien Kidney Center at Yale

-A critically important benefit of the Yale Center is to provide renal investigators both at Yale and across the country with access to highly specialized services not otherwise routinely available to support their research.
-To this end, three Research Cores have been established:
+A critically important benefit of the center is to provide renal investigators both at Yale and across the country with access to highly specialized services not otherwise routinely available to support their research.
+To this end, three research cores have been established.

-The Renal Physiology Core provides specialized services and training for assessing renal function in small animals at the level of single tubules in vitro and in vivo (e.g. micropuncture, microperfusion, and tubule-specific microdissection), the whole kidney (e.g. clearance studies in anesthetized animals, perfusion fixation for histology studies), and the intact organism (e.g. balance studies in metabolic cages, acute and chronic BP measurements).
+The Animal Physiology and Phenotyping Core provides specialized services and training for assessing renal function in small animals at the level of single tubules in vitro and in vivo (e.g. micropuncture, microperfusion, and tubule-specific microdissection), the whole kidney (e.g. clearance studies in anesthetized animals, perfusion fixation for histology studies), and the intact organism (e.g. balance studies in metabolic cages, acute and chronic BP measurements).

-The Mouse Genetics and Cell Line Core provides services to generate unique in vivo mouse models and kidney specific cell lines.
+The Disease Models and Mechanisms Core provides services to generate unique in vivo mouse models and kidney specific cell lines.

 The Human Genetics and Clinical Research Core provides services to enhance translational studies in kidney disease, particularly in the area of human genetics.